Rob-Page/networker_nmda/README.md

 ### Restore test case.
 1. type `sqlplus sys as sysdba` into a commandline
-2. DESC contact
-3. DELETE contact;
-4. DROP TABLE contact;
+2. Verify that the table exsists: `DESC contact`
+3. Delete data in the table: `DELETE contact;`
+4. Drop the table in the database: `DROP TABLE contact;`
+5. Verify that the table no longer exsists `DESC contact`
-5. Restore the database
+5. Restore the database using the NMC